[?] Subscribe To This Site

 To hoe your garden without acquiring a backache, hold the hoe as you would a broom—that is, with your thumbs pointing up.
 Skim the sharp sides of the hoe blade through the top inch of the soil.

-Stop the Seeds
+Stop the Seeds in their Tracks

 Organic Mulch

-Your mulch material will also conserve water, keep roots cool, and nourish the soil as it decomposes.
 For even better weed protection, use several sheets of newspaper, kraft paper (the paper used to make grocery bags) or cardboard under these mulches.
-Kraft paper and cardboard allow even less light to reach weeds and are even more impenetrable.
+Please do not sure plastic garbage bags, they are not biodegradable.

 Plant densely